codeconscious/duplicate-tag-finder/README.md

 (This is the same format that the `--cache-tags` option of [my AudioTagger utility](https://github.com/codeconscious/audiotagger) outputs.)

-Second, you must have a settings file in the script directory.
+Second, you must have a settings file prepared as well.
 I have provided a sample below.

 ```json
 {